home-assistant/home-assistant.io/source/_integrations/emulated_kasa.markdown

   required: false
   type: string
 power:
   description: The current power usage in Watts.
-This can be set to a static value, a sensor measuring the watts, or a template
+This can be set to a static value or a template
   required: false
+  type: integer/float/entity
+power_:
+  description: A sensor measuring the current power usage in watts
+  required: false
-  type: integer/float/entity/template
+  type: template
 {% endconfiguration %}

 A full configuration sample looks like the one below.